3. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 A financial asset is derecognised when:

-- the contractual rights to the cash flows from
+- the contractual rights to the cash flows from the financial asset expire, or

-- The Company has transferred its contractual rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either
+- The Company has transferred its contractual rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement and either

 (a) the Company has transferred substantially all the risks and rewards of the asset, or